sakshisubedi/design_pattern/src/com/creational/builder/README.md

 - The constructor of the User class is also declared private so that only the Builder assigned to this class can access it.

 ## Pros
+- Less need for exposing setters in the (Product) class.
+- Helps with immutable classes.
+- Encapsulate the way a complex object is constructed.
+- Allows objects to be constructed in a multi-step and varying process(as opposed to one-step factories).
+You can construct objects step-by-step, defer construction steps or run steps recursively.
+- Hides the internal representation of the product from the client.
+- Product implementations can be swapped in and out because the client only sees an abstract interface.
 - The parameters to the constructor are reduced and are provided in highly readable method calls.
 - Builder design pattern also helps in minimizing the number of parameters in the constructor and thus there is no need to pass in null for optional parameters to the constructor.
 - Object is always instantiated in a complete state.